List of recurring characters in The Suite Life of Zack & Cody: Tipton staff

-Marion Moseby

-Marion Moseby is the uptight manager of The Tipton Hotel.
-He speaks with an extensive vocabulary and an urbane vernacular, and knows several different languages such as French, Japanese, and Swahili.
-He is often annoyed by Zack and Cody Martin's schemes and antics, but he has a great deal of affection for them.

-Arwin Hawkhauser
+Arwin Hochhauser

-Arwin Quentin Hawkhauser (played by Brian Stepanek) – A wacky Greek-American inventor who works as a stationary engineer for the Tipton.
+Arwin Quentin Hochhauser (played by Brian Stepanek) is a wacky Greek-American inventor who works as a stationary engineer for the Tipton.
 He is friends with Zack, Cody, and Maddie in the series.
 As shown in many episodes, he has a massive crush on Carey but is too afraid to act upon it.
 He hates carrots and is allergic to horses, as shown in "Free Tippy".
 Every time Carey kisses him, he faints, as seen in "Kisses & Basketball", "Bowling", and "Going for the Gold".
-His affection is also seen by the fact that he has a picture of Carey in his office that lights up when he claps his hands, as well as a cardboard cutout of her, which he claims to his cousin is his wife.
+His affection is also shown in his office which has a picture of Carey, as well as a cardboard cutout of her, which he claims to his cousin is his wife.
 Arwin was a professional bowler, as illustrated in "Bowling", but quit when he lost his ball on the backswing and hit his mother in the head, shrinking her by a foot during a championship match.
 He is also known for being obsessed with his mother; he lived with her his whole life until she got married and moved out.
 Arwin is considered childlike by many characters in the show; he enjoys picture books, sleeps with a sock monkey, and eats a lunch packed by his mother.
 However, Arwin is much loved by Zack and Cody.
 A spin-off television series was planned about him, where he goes to live with his sister to help her take care of her children.
 The series name ideas consisted of "Arwin" and "Housebroken", though it was never picked up.

 Arwin makes a guest appearance in The Suite Life on Deck via web chat on Cody's laptop in the episode "It's All Greek To Me".
 Also, in the episode, it's revealed that he has a cousin named Milos in Greece (also played by Stepanek).
-In the episode "Computer Date", Arwin himself boards the ship and creates a supercomputer dubbed "Cal" (until he found out it was female, renaming her "Callie") to make the SS Tipton run more efficiently.
-However, it all goes downhill when Callie develops romantic feelings for Cody, causing her to go haywire into removing everyone else, and Arwin is forced to shut her down.
-At the end of the episode, Arwin attempts to get off the ship by using a giant magnet, but it fails, and he falls into the ocean again.
-In "A London Carol", Arwin is mentioned by Mr.Moseby when London goes to the past.
+In the episode "Computer Date", Arwin boards the ship and creates a supercomputer dubbed "Cal" (until he found out it was female, renaming her "Callie") to make the SS Tipton run more efficiently.
+However, it all goes downhill when Callie develops romantic feelings for Cody, causing her to go haywire and start to remove everyone else, and Arwin is forced to shut her down.
+At the end of the episode, Arwin attempts to get off the ship by using a giant magnet, but it fails, and he falls into the ocean.
+In "A London Carol", Mr. Moseby mentions Arwin when London Tipton gets stuck in the past.
 Arwin makes his final appearance in "Graduation on Deck", finally meeting the twins' real father Kurt, and briefly claiming that he is their stepfather.